szczyglis-dev/py-gpt/README.md

 If enabled, model will be able to search the Web and get founded URLs list

-If enabled, model will be able to search the Web and get founded URLs list

 - `Enable: "web_index" command` *cmd_web_index*

-If enabled, model will be able to index web pages using Llama-index
+If enabled, model will be able to index (on the fly) web pages using Llama-index

+- `Enable: Directly query web content with Llama-index` *cmd_web_index_query*

+If enabled, model will be able to index and query web content using Llama-index

 - `Auto-index all used URLs using Llama-index` *auto_index*